Reverend Lord Charles Thynne1

 F, #27659, b.
 26 August 1884, d.
 20 October 1960

-Jessie Smither used the stage-name of Denise Orme.1 She was educated at Royal Acadamy of Music, London, England.3 She was educated at Royal College of Music, London, England.3 She was an actress, singing and playing violin at the Alhambra, and appearing in The Little Michus at Daly's.1 From 24 April 1907, her married name became Yarde-Buller.
-As a result of her marriage, Jessie Smither was styled as Baroness Churston of Churston Ferrers and Lupton on 30 November 1910.
+Jessie Smither used the stage-name of Denise Orme.1 She was educated at Royal College of Music, London, EnglandG.5 She was educated at Royal Acadamy of Music, London, EnglandG.5 She was an actress, singing and playing violin at the Alhambra, and appearing in The Little Michus at Daly's.1 From 24 April 1907, her married name became Yarde-Buller.
+After her marriage, Jessie Smither was styled as Baroness Churston of Churston Ferrers and Lupton on 30 November 1910.
 From 31 October 1928, her married name became Wessel.
+After her marriage, Jessie Smither was styled as Duchess of Leinster on 11 March 1946.
 From 11 March 1946, her married name became FitzGerald.

-Children of Jessie Smither and Sir John Reginald Lopes Yarde-Buller, 3rd Baron Churston of Churston Ferrers and Lupton
+Children of Jessie Smither and John Reginald Lopes Yarde-Buller, 3rd Baron Churston of Churston Ferrers and Lupton

 Citations